-Sound Incorporation: Competitors will be provided with a base library of audio clips (.mp3 and .wav).
-Audio clips can be edited using sound editing software.
+Sound Incorporation: Competitors will be provided with a base library of audio clips (.mp3 and .wav) and will also be able to record their own sound on site, using their own equipment.
+Audio clips and recorded sound can be edited using sound editing software.
 No additional sounds may be used or incorporated.